tuxfuxch/yarc/README.md

 WARNING: This Addon may contain content illegal in your country (example: flag of Tibet is illegal China)

-I have done what I need and how I want it.
-Forgive me if it is not yet how you like it and what you want.
-Contact me to change that, I might agree with you.

 ###Key Features (what might be better than in other solutions)

   * GUI is optimized for smart phones
+  * Easy access to Remote controll and send text to Kodi
   * Swipe-area for gesture navigation/control
+  * Browse addons within the web interface
   * Navigate by changing the orientation of your device: more in the according chapter
   * Set how many items are shown in lists (so that you mobile browser does not crash because of an image overload)
   * Preview from the internet are compressed (tell in settings how much)
   * Reads languages out of the file name in your collection (read more about in the according chapter)
-  * Browse addons within the web interface
-  * Send a text-string from the yarc-GUI to a text field in Kodi

 ###Download